terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### tournament_probability

-This is the probability that a candidate individual is chosen from a group of candidates in tournament selection, assuming that the indivual has the best fitness among the others.
+This is the probability that a candidate individual is chosen from a group of candidates in tournament selection if it has placed first in the tournament.
 Marking the probability as p, candidate individuals have the following probabilities of being selected:
 - 1st: p
 - 2nd: p*(1 - p)
 - 3rd: p*(1 - p)^2
 - 4th: p*(1 - p)^3
 - nth: p*(1 - p)^n
-- last place: 1 - (probabilities of every other position)
+- last place: 1 - (sum of probabilities of every other position)

 #### crossover_operator

 Crossover operator is a function that conducts the crossover procedure of the GA.
-Two parents are specified to create two offspring.
+Two parents are used to create two offspring.
 An integer code that represents a function is provided here.
 The following crossover operators are available:
 - 0: 1-Point
   - A cutoff point is selected for both chromosomes.
-Contents of one side of the point are flipped, and the rest are rearranged and fixed so that there are no duplicates.
+Contents of one side of the point are flipped, and the rest are rearranged so that there are no duplicates.
 - 1: 2-Point
   - This is similar to 1-Point, except that two cutoff points are selected, and the contents between them are flipped.
 - 2: Order Crossover (OX)
   - For each chromosome a random, unique gene is selected for preservation.
 Offspring A has the preserved gene of parent A, and the rest of the chromosome comes from parent B. Vice versa for offspring B.
 - 3: Vehicle Crossover (VX)
-  - This is the same as OX, except genes subject to preservation are full routes.
+  - This is the same as OX, except that genes subject to preservation are full routes.

 #### crossover_probability